 General rates of taxation

 The global range of the maximum corporate rate on profit before tax for federal, cantonal and communal taxes ranges between 11.5% and 24.2%, depending on the location of the company in Switzerland.
-Companies subject to a special cantonal tax regime, such as holding companies, domicile companies or mixed trading companies, benefited from reduced corporate income tax rates.
+Companies subject to a special cantonal tax regime, such as holding companies, domicile companies or mixed trading companies, benefit from reduced corporate income tax rates.

 New type of profit allocation